-I have been a vegetarian for a good 7 months and I have never been happier with my outlook on eating.
+I have been a vegetarian for a while now and I have never been happier with my outlook on eating.
 I say this to say that this is not a blog to encourage you to become vegetarian (there are still PLENTY of meat recipes on this blog for you to enjoy) but my food philosophy is that once you get to the core of WHY you want to eat, this will then guide WHAT you cook and HOW you cook it.

 Eat because your hungry, sure.
 That’s just your body’s way of reminding you that you’re alive.
 But look at why you are about to eat.
 Is it because you’re about to eat with your partner?
 This may mean you want some cosy food you eat with your hands.
 But you want it done quickly because it’s Friday night and your knackered.
 Easy.
 Just have some tacos.
 Throw some spiced cauliflower in an oven for 20 minutes and heat up some tortillas, throw the cauliflower on the tortilla with some hot sauce and some chopped coriander.
 Done.

 Rationale behind food doesn’t need to be a long drawn out process.
 Once you establish the reason you want to eat (outside of hunger) the blocks of cooking will all fall into place.
 I want you to use this blog to incorporate extremely easy recipes into the structures of your life with ease and agility and without ever feeling like you must dedicate your life to the Kitchen.